pola-rs/r-polars/README.md

 # build

-  install rust + set buildchain to nightly + more
+  install rust + set buildchain to nightly + 3rd party dependencies

   see installation in  workflows/pkgdown.yaml for linux and mac.
   Windows install workflow is pending some updates in extendr to use latest Rtools4.2.